by Texas Homesteader ~

 Keeping the grocery budget low & eliminating waste is important in our household.
 Oftentimes that means Planned Leftovers.
 But sometimes it’s just making Fast Food by reworking leftovers into a brand new dish.

-When it’s time to plan a meal I typically look at what I have to be used and build a meal around that.
+When it’s time to plan a meal I typically look at what I have to be used and build a meal around those things.
 That way there’s no food waste.
 And if I’m using leftovers, the bulk of the meal has already been cooked.
 All that’s left is to do is to think outside the box and use a little leftover magic.
 Bibbidy-Bobbidy-BOO – let’s see what we can do!

 The other day we hosted my parents for supper, serving grilled steak and roasted fresh veggies.
-After our cookout RancherMan & I enjoyed some of that steak for lunch.
+The day after our cookout RancherMan & I enjoyed some of that steak for lunch.
 We sliced the steak thinly & added some onions & peppers from the roasted veggies and rolled them in tortillas for a quick meal.

 Leftover Steak Into Beef Tips & Noodles